openghg/openghg/doc/source/tutorials/local/Adding_data/Updating_existing_data.rst

 When adding data to the object store, two checks will be made against currently stored data:

-1. Whether data with the same set of distinct keywords
+1. Whether data has the same set of distinct keywords.
 2. Whether the time range for the data being added overlaps with the current time range for that data.

 If the data exists but the time range does not overlap, this data will be added, grouped with the previous data and associated with the same keywords.